marohnicluka/giac/README.md

 This package contains a collection of graph theory commands for the Giac CAS which are compatible with the corresponding Maple commands.

-The commands are listed in the file "graphtheory.h".
+The commands are listed in the file graphtheory.h.
 The implementation of the commands serves as a Giac interface to the **graphe** class which does all the hard work.

 This library is written in C++ from scratch and has no mandatory dependencies save the Giac itself.
 Although the focus is on simplicity, the implemented algorithms are reasonably fast.

 See graphtheory-user_manual.pdf for the details of command usage.

+To translate the manual, copy the doc directory to the disk and open graphtheory-user_manual.tm in TeXmacs editor.